gira93/darker-signs/mother/base_rootfs/readme.txt

 - "m", "c" and "s" are shorthands for "mail", "connect" and "scan";
   so you can type "s example.com" instead of "scan example.com"

-- "tunnel" is a command that let's you connect to a server passing through a gateway, some servers won't accept public connections, if you receive an error, try searching for the correct gateway and use it with "tunnel [gateway server] [real server] [port]"
+- "tunnel" is a command that let you connect to a server passing through a gateway, some servers won't accept public connections, if you receive an error, try looking around for the correct gateway and use it with "tunnel [gateway server] [real server] [port]"

 - "stats" is a command used to show your current credit balance and installed tools